4 Ways Companies Can Become More Agile in Workforce Management

 MBO Partner’s Client of Choice efforts reinforce the need for enterprises to adapt to the evolving market demands.
 “For businesses to effectively compete in the marketplace, it is critical to engage the best and the brightest independent professionals,” says CEO Gene Zaino.
 “To do so, they need to understand both how and why independent professionals choose their clients, and what clients can do to position themselves as a Client of Choice.”

 At large organizations, however, there are often barriers to agility.
-For example, as more independent contractors enter the enterprise workforce, they are met with insurance requirements in their contract.
+For example, as more independent professionals enter the enterprise workforce, they are met with insurance requirements in their contract.
 Many of these requirements were set years ago and have not been updated to reflect the workforce of today, resulting in unbalanced contract economics.
 That is, the cost of insurance outweighs the profit of the contract.

 In order to maintain status as an agile enterprise or even obtain this description, organizations must reflect on their internal processes and make improvements with agility and speed as part of their core principles.
 Here are a few sample areas across an organization that are low-hanging fruit to produce a more agile enterprise.